-In this subsection, we implement the proposed disentangled control in simulation for time-varying leader-follower formation control, which can be applied in collaborative transportation in space, object caging or containment, swarm robotic art performance, etc.
+In this subsection, we employ disentangled control to address time-varying leader-follower formation control, which can be applied to collaborative transportation in space, object caging or containment, swarm robotic art performance, etc.